supabase-community/supabase-by-example/magic-link/sveltekit/README.md

 npm run dev # or yarn dev or pnpm dev
 ```

-We can now navigate to the `/auth/signup` url to create an account.
+We can now navigate to the `/auth/signin` url to sign in.

 ## Building